 He spent 17 months on a combat support ship, Supply, and 15 months on the support ship Detroit, Military Times reported.
 On two occasions he received a unit-wide commendation, a Navy “E” ribbon.
 He also received two Seas Service Deployment Ribbons and a National Defense Service medal, KUTV reported.

-Officials have said that the suspicious packages, including two that tested positive for ricin, were suspected to be part of a coordinated effort by a former Navy sailor, Fox News reported.
+Officials at the time said that the suspicious packages, including two that tested positive for ricin, were suspected to be part of a coordinated effort by a former Navy sailor, Fox News reported.
 A return address led on the first two envelopes sent to the Pentagon led investigators to the sailor.
 A tip from the White House led the Pentagon to discover the packages.

 2. He Had Trouble with the Law in the Past, Including a Child Sex Abuse Case & an Aggravated Assault Case